-After successfully generating multivariate background error statistics file "be.dat" the procedure for running WRFDA is straight.
-If WRFDA is run through "wrapper" script, declare suitably the namelist variable "NL_CV_OPTIONS=6" in the "wrapper" script.
-If WRFDA is run directly (by executing "da_wrfvar.exe") then, include "cv_options=6" in "namelist.input" file under "wrfvar7" list of namelist options.
+After successfully generating multivariate background error statistics file "be.dat," the procedure for running WRFDA is straight-forward.
+If WRFDA is run through the "wrapper" script, suitably declare the namelist variable "NL_CV_OPTIONS=6" in the "wrapper" script.
+If WRFDA is run directly (by executing "da_wrfvar.exe"), then include "cv_options=6" in the "namelist.input" file under the "wrfvar7" list of namelist options.

 c.
-How to tune multivariate background error statistics in running WRFDA?
+How to tune multivariate background error statistics in running WRFDA

-Following is the list of nine tuning parameters available in WRFDA.
+Below is a list of nine tuning parameters available in WRFDA.
 Default values for these variables are set as "1.0".
-By setting corresponding values > 1.0 (< 1.0) will increase (decrease) the corresponding contributions as described in the following Table.
+Setting corresponding values > 1.0 (< 1.0) will increase (decrease) the corresponding contributions as described in the following Table: